 Data visualization: Being able to create charts and graphs is a significant part of being a data scientist.
 Familiarity with the following tools should prepare you to do the work:

-Big data: Some employers may want to see that you have some familiarity grappling with big data.
+Big data: Some employers may want to see that you have some familiarity in grappling with big data.
 Some of the software frameworks used to process big data include Hadoop and Apache Spark.

 Communication: The most brilliant data scientists won’t be able to affect any change if they aren’t able to communicate their findings well.
-The ability to share ideas and results verbally and in written language is an often-sought skill in data scientists.
+The ability to share ideas and results verbally and in written language is an often-sought skill for data scientists.

+With a few years of experience working with data analytics, you might feel ready to move into data science.
 Once you’ve scored an interview, prepare answers to likely interview questions.

 Here are a few questions you might encounter: